 NTSB Aviation Accident Investigator Job Information

-Plane and other major passenger transportation crashes, however rare, change lives - and lots of them.
+Plane and other major passenger transportation crashes, however rare, have huge impacts.
 Which is why the National Transportation Safety Board (NTSB) employs aviation accident investigators to find out exactly why crashes occur, and how to prevent them.

 NTSB Investigator Duties

 The NTSB is tasked with investigating all aircraft crashes in the United States and those overseas involving U.S. aircraft.
 They may also provide support to other international investigative bodies upon request.

 In addition to aircraft investigations, the NTSB is also responsible for other major transportation disasters such as train crashes and derailments and significant multi-vehicle traffic crashes and traffic-related events.

 When the call of an airplane or other major transportation crash comes, NTSB investigators deploy to the scene as quickly as possible.
 Time is of the essence to capture and preserve evidence that won't last long.

 According to statistics from the NTSB, investigators handle more than 2,000 aircraft crash investigations and over 500 other investigations per year.
 Major incident investigations can take as long as a year, and sometimes even longer.
 Since the NTSB employs about 400 people nationwide, you can imagine the job of an investigator is incredibly busy.

 NTSB investigators do not have arrest authority.
 In the event criminal charges are anticipated, FBI agents will take on the lead role in the investigation, and the NTSB will provide logistical, forensic science and expert support.